rackerlabs/support-how-to/CONTRIBUTING.md

 8. Create a pull request (PR).

 Your PR will be reviewed.
-Depending on the review feedback, you might be asked to make additional changes or to merge your PR to create the article.
+Depending on the review feedback, you might be asked to make additional changes.

 **Note:** If your article includes images, send an email to <how-to@rackspace.com> with the image files.
 Note where the images belong in the article by using comments: `<!--this is a comment-->`.